vidibus/vidibus-version_scheduler/README.md

 end
 ```

-Whenever a version gets created that has a future `created_at` timestamp, a `DelayedJob` will be created to
+Whenever a version gets created that has a future `created_at` timestamp, a
-migrate your model to that version at the specified time.
+`DelayedJob` will be created to migrate your model to that version at the
+specified time.
+The job will be added to a queue named "versioning".

 ## TODO